efontan/node-api-mocker/README.md

 ## Development
 Want to contribute?
 Great!

-Clone repository and setup a pull request once you added a feature.
+Feel free to clone and set up pull request.
+Or send issue reports.

 ### Todos

  - Test for schemaValidator
  - Test for failquote
  - Create standalone tool which generates config.json
- - Logging of the request and used parameter
+ - Logging of used parameter and body
  - See what comes up

 License